david-flanders-tuke/PhD/theory.md

  - [ ] 1993 proof that complexity is not the same as chaos in regards to governance.

 #### Research notes re assymetric payoff table for field experiment
+Via core.ac.uk <title> 'what do people bring into the game: experiments in the field about cooperation in the commons' </title> https://core.ac.uk/download/pdf/7105016.pdf
   - [ ] "groups of individuals in public good environment tend to achieve more efficient outcomes than Nash equilibrium outcomes"
   - [ ] burden sharing in achieving better-than-Nash equillibrium outcomes
   - [ ] subjects are asked to decide how much time to devote to collecting <grants/publishing>, and how much to devote to an alternative market pursuit such as wage labour (experimentation) or farming one's own land (increasing h-index).